-Back sleeping is an excellent sleeping position as long as you have proper head support.
+Laying on your back is an excellent sleeping position as long as you have proper head support.
 It is by far, the healthiest option for most people as it allows your head, neck and spine to rest in a neutral position.

-Sleeping on your left side while pregnant, improves circulation to your body and to your baby, preventing your uterus from pressing against your liver, which is on your right side.
+Sleeping on your left side while pregnant improves circulation to your body and to your baby, preventing your uterus from pressing against your liver, which is on your right side.

 Is it Ok to Sleep On My Stomach?

 Never sleep on your stomach, and we mean NEVER!
 Although it prevents snoring, it’s bad for everything else, including your neck and spine.

 Sleeping on your stomach forces you to turn your head to be able to breathe.
 This puts a 90 degree turn in your neck for hours, and forces you to arch your low back.
 Plus, this position puts a ton of pressure on your neck muscles and joints, possibly leading to numbness, tingling, aches, and irritated nerves.
 Sleeping on your stomach also can affect how long you hold your adjustments.

 Set yourself up for success by following these tips.
 Invest in a great mattress, pillow and chiropractic care, so you can benefit from restful sleep too.